IRLP-LAB/discours-leaderboard/README.md

 ## 🎯 Overview

-The **Discourse Resolution Evaluation System** is a FastAPI-based web application designed for researchers and practitioners working on coreference resolution.
+The **Discourse Resolution Evaluation System** is a FastAPI-based web application designed for researchers and practitioners working on anaphora and coreference resolution.
 It provides automated evaluation of system outputs against gold standard datasets using multiple standardized metrics.

-### 💡 What is Coreference Resolution?
+### 💡 What is Anaphora and Coreference Resolution?

-Coreference resolution is the task of identifying when different expressions in text refer to the same real-world entity.
+Anaphora and coreference resolution is the task of identifying when different expressions in text refer to the same real-world entity.

 **Example:**
 ```